About The Geriatric Emergency Department Collaborative

 We are committed to making change through the education of individuals, and hospital-wide initiatives that create sustainable improvements in practice at all levels.

-The Geriatric Emergency Department Collaborative (GEDC) is a nation-wide collaborative dedicated to improving the quality of care for older people in Emergency Departments with the goal of reducing harm and improving healthcare outcomes.
+The Geriatric Emergency Department Collaborative (GEDC) is an international collaborative of healthcare professionals, systems, and organizations dedicated to improving the quality of care for older people in Emergency Departments with the goal of reducing harm and improving healthcare outcomes.

 GEDC is generously supported by the John A. Hartford Foundation and the Gary & Mary West Health Institute.